Welcome to Morrison Hall's website!

-COVID-19 has changed the way we live and interact and as Warden, I will continue to uphold the core values of hall education and ensure that this Hall does not only provide a home away from home, but also offers various opportunities for students to engage, develop and excel in different facets of academic, cultural, social and sports activities even at times of difficulty.
+COVID-19 has changed the way we live and interact and as Warden, I will continue to uphold the core values of hall education and ensure that this Hall does not only provide a home away from home, but also offer various opportunities for students to engage, develop and excel in different facets of academic, cultural, social and sports activities even at times of difficulty.

 Warden, Morrison Hall